A leading UK merchant banking group

 From 2010 to 2018, Mike was chief financial officer of Close Brothers’ Banking division and has been a director of Close Brothers Limited, the group’s banking subsidiary, since 2010.
 Mike is a chartered accountant and from June 2019 to June 2021 was chair of the ICAEW Financial Services Faculty Board and an ICAEW Council member.
 Mike also held senior roles at Scottish Provident and RBS, most recently as finance director of the Wealth Management Division of RBS.

-Current External Appointments: Chief financial officer of McGill & Partners Ltd.
+Current External Appointments: Chief financial officer of McGill and Partners Group Limited.